Zero and Finite Temperature Quantum Simulations Powered by Quantum Magic

 For finite temperature calculations, we apply our approach to the LiH molecule for grand free energy estimation.
 Our ansatz for the density matrix is

-where $U$ is a Clifford + $k$Rz circuit.
-We minimize the free energy $F=\langle H\rangle-\mu\langle N\rangle -T S$, given the constraint $\Tr(\rho N)=\bar{N}$, where $\bar{N}$ is the number of ground state electrons.
-Here we solve $p(x)$ exactly for each given $U$.
-The results in \cref{fig:fin-temp} show that the Clifford + $k$Rz ansatz consistently reduces the optimal free energy gap $F-F_0$ as we climb the quantum magic ladder.
-Likewise, all Clifford transformations outperform the finite temperature HF method, including the pure Clifford transformation ($k=0$), which reduces the optimal free energy gap by $\sim 50\%$.
-This indicates that the finite temperature density matrix has classically simulable entanglement that is reduced in favorable bases.
+where $U(\Theta)$ is a Clifford + $k$Rz circuit.
+Again applying the variational principle, we solve for $\Theta$ by minimizing the free energy $F=\langle H\rangle-\mu\langle N\rangle -T S$ of $\rho(\Theta)$ (see \cref{app:optimization} for details).
+The results in \cref{fig:fin-temp} show that the Clifford + $k$Rz ansatz consistently reduces the free energy gap $F-F_0$ (where $F$ is the free energy of the optimized density matrix $\rho(\Theta)$, and $F_0$ is the free energy of the true Gibbs state) as we climb the quantum magic ladder.
+Similar to the zero temperature case, all Clifford transformations outperform the finite temperature HF method, including the pure Clifford transformation ($k=0$), which reduces the free energy gap by $\sim 50\%$.

-To quantify this, we examine the entanglement and off-diagonal terms for the exact Gibbs state $\rho_{ij}$ post transformation.
-While there are a number of entanglement measures for mixed states, we choose the entanglement negativity measure~\cite{peres1996separability,eisert1999comparison,horodecki1996separability}:

-where $\rho^{\Gamma_A}$ is the partial transpose of $\rho$ with respect to the subsystem $A$.
-In the inset of \cref{fig:fin-temp}, we show that indeed Clifford + $k$Rz transformations consistently reduce the entanglement negativity of the thermal state. \cref{fig:off-diag} shows that, across a wide temperature range, our transformation's minimization of off-diagonal elements in the exact Gibbs state $\rho$ increases with $k$.
-Since the Gibbs ensemble becomes classical in the limit of negligible off-diagonal terms, this reduction illustrates the power of quantum magic to reduce quantumness in finite temperature simulations.
+To quantify the extent to which our transforms reduce the quantumness of the transformed Hamiltonian, we examine the entanglement features and off-diagonal terms of the exact Gibbs state for the transformed Hamiltonian $H_{\text{eff}}$.
+We quantify the entanglement of a mixed state with its entanglement negativity $\mathcal{N}(\rho)=(\norm*{\rho^{\Gamma_A}}_1-1)/2$, where $\rho^{\Gamma_A}$ is the partial transpose of $\rho$ with respect to subsystem $A$~\cite{peres1996separability,eisert1999comparison,horodecki1996separability}.
+Using this metric, in the inset of \cref{fig:fin-temp}, we show that our similarity transformations indeed consistently reduce the entanglement of the Gibbs state.
+Furthermore, \cref{fig:off-diag} shows that, across a wide temperature range, our transformation's ability to suppress off-diagonal elements in the exact Gibbs state $\rho$ grows with $k$.
+This provides further evidence that Clifford + $k$Rz transformations provide an effective method to reduce the quantumness of a Hamiltonian, and moreover, that this reduction is tunable by varying $k$.